jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Ksylia** has moderation in the quality of soul material and quantity of elemental substance.
 Arbigard is a flat disc at the center of Ksylia, dividing it into upper and lower hemispheres.
 This flat disc of unknown size is the surface where mortals dwell.
 Above Arbigard is a hemisphere called The Skies (the air and the clouds), enclosed by a dome of water called The Firmament.
 Below Arbigard is a hemisphere called The Neaths (the earth below), enclosed by a dome of magma called The Hade.
 Ksylia is suspended in a larger cosmos between Asteria and Cthonia.
 *   **Asteria** is a realm composed of fine soul material, and very little elemental substance.
 It is the residence of the Agathoi (good gods) and where souls rest between transmigratory cycles.
 It is physically above Ksylia, separated from it by The Firmament.
 *   **Cthonia** is a realm composed of very degraded soul material, and huge amounts of elemental substance.
-It is the residence of the Archons (evil gods) and their minions.
+It is the residence of the Archons (evil gods) and lesser Cthonians, their minions.
 It is physically below Ksylia, separated from it by The Hade.

 It is impossible for mortal beings to freely navigate the wide open realms of Asteria and Cthonia.
 They can only navigate to spherical subrealms which mortals can, under certain circumstances, phase into.
 Examples of such circumstances are: